 The CIA likes to maintain a close relationship with Hollywood, and regularly invites talent to its Langley headquarters.
 The list includes; Robert De Niro; Tom Cruise; Dean Cain; Dan Ackroyd; Will Smith; Piper Perabo; Patrick Stewart, Kevin and Michael Bacon, Claire Danes, Mike Myers, and Bryan Cranston.
 George Clooney and Angelina Jolie have worked on films with the CIA and are among the small number of Hollywood stars who have joined the Council on Foreign Relations.
 Writers and producers who have been to CIA headquarters or worked repeatedly with the Agency include: Tony Scott, Philip Noyce, Mace Neufeld, brothers Roger and Robert Towne, JJ Abrams, Craig Piligian, Jay Roach, Alex Gansa and Howard Gordon.

-These are just the ones we know about.
+These are just the ones I know about.
 It wasn’t until years into Homeland that we found out about Claire Danes ‘low profile’ visits to Langley, and the CIA often operates without a paper trail and without accountability.
-And the information it provides these people with isn’t low-level either.
+The information it provides these people with isn’t low-level either.
 In 2013, the producer of Pretty Woman, The Revenant and 12 Years a Slave, Arnon Milchan, publicly admitted that he had used his position in Hollywood to steal US nuclear weapons secrets and help Israel build its bomb.

 Writers working in Hollywood who were previously agents of the CIA — meaning their scripts have to get approved by default by the CIA for security reasons — include John Strauchs (Sneakers); Henry Crumpton (State of Affairs); Rodney Faraon (Blackhat); Bazzel Baz (The Blacklist); Robert Baer (Red, Rendition, Car Bomb, Syriana, Cult of the Suicide Bomber, Berlin Station); Carol Rollie Flynn and John MacGaffin (Homeland); Tony and Jonna Mendez (Argo, The Agency); Mike Baker (Spooks); Joe Weisberg (The Americans, Falling Skies); Melissa Boyle Mahle (Salt, Hanna); Valerie Plame (Fair Game, Person of Interest); Robert Grenier (Covert Affairs); Sandra Grimes and Jeanne Vertefeuille (The Assets); Michael Wilson (Burn Notice), and Lindsay Moran (Cars 2: The Video Game).